PacificBiosciences/smrtflow/extras/pbbundler/smrtlink_services_ui/README.md

 Please see the Avro Schema defined in the root of the bundle directory (e.g., [BUNDLE_ROOT]/SmrtLinkSystemConfig.avsc) for details on the allowed values of the keys.

 Generate documentation via `avrodoc SmrtLinkSystemConfig.avsc -o index.html` (avrodoc, not included in the bundle but [is available here](https://www.npmjs.com/package/avrodoc))

+Special note, "smrtflow.server.dnsName" must be a externally accessible domain to enable *pbsmrtpipe* to communicate job status back to the SL Analysis Services and for *SL UI* to communicate with the SL Analysis Services via the WSO2 API Manager.
+If "smrtflow.server.dnsName" is None, the FQDN will be used.

 Example: